stahta01/wxwidgets_svn/docs/x11/readme.txt

-  Welcome to wxWidgets/X11 2.6.0
+  Welcome to wxWidgets/X11 2.4.3

-You have downloaded version 2.6.0 of the X11 port of the wxWidgets GUI library.
+You have downloaded version 2.4.3 of the X11 port of the wxWidgets GUI library.
 This runs on X11 with no Motif, Xt, GTK+ or any other standard widget set -- instead it uses the wxUniversal widgets.
 The intention is to have it run on NanoX as well as desktop X11.
+The wxX11 distribution also includes the wxMotif port.

 More information about the wxWidgets project as a whole can be found at: